Survey: 84.7% of Afghan youngsters chose role models for inspiration in life

 Summary report

-The Salam Watandar survey on role models and their types among youth in Afghanistan shows that many young people have chosen role models in their lives, and these role models have had a significant impact on their attitudes and behaviors.
+The Salam Watandar survey on role models and their types among youths in Afghanistan shows that many young people have chosen role models in their lives, and these role models have had a significant impact on their attitudes and behaviors.
 The findings of this survey indicate that 84.7% of the participants in the survey have clear role models in their lives, and 82.1% of them have experienced positive and inspiring impacts from their role models.
 The results suggest that role modeling can help improve the quality of life and foster personal and social growth for young people.

-62.5% of respondents consider ethics, knowledge, and crisis management skills as the most important criteria for selecting a role model, while 36.4% prioritize progress and success.
+In addition, 62.5% of respondents consider ethics, knowledge, and crisis management skills as the most important criteria for selecting a role model, while 36.4% prioritize progress and success.

 Despite these findings, changes in the selected role models are also an important aspect.
 For instance, 42% of participants have never changed their role models, while others have changed theirs once or several times.
 This suggests that young people may change their perspectives and role models based on new experiences or changing circumstances.